Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/4-Economics_of_Polkadot-slides.md

 ---

-## Outlook Polkadot
+## Outlook: Polkadot

 <ul>
     <li class="fragment">Based on Gav’s Keynote at Polkadot Decoded 2023 and RFC-1.</li>
-    <li class="fragment">A new narrative of the whole Polkadot system.</li>
+    <li class="fragment">Blockspace: A new narrative of the whole Polkadot system.</li>
-    <li class="fragment">We move away from regarding Parachains as a distinct entity but rather regard Polkadot as global distributed computer.</li>
+    <li class="fragment">Polkadot is moving away from regarding Parachains as a distinct entity but rather regard the whole network as global distributed computer.</li>
     <li class="fragment">It's spaces and apps rather than chains.</li>
     <li class="fragment">This computer has computation cores that can be allocated flexible to applications that need it.</li>
-    <li class="fragment">Coretime can be bought, shared, resold.</li>
+    <li class="fragment">Cores can be much easier be acquired, shared, and resold.</li>
 </ul>

 ---